kcspradlin/kelly_criterion_portfolio/Readme.md

 allocations in the Kelly Criterion portfolio.

   * If you import your own portfolios, you will be asked to enter the directory in which a file with portfolio allocations is located.
+Next it asks you for the name of the file.
 If it can find the directory and the file, the script will read the contents of the file.
-Regardless of the how it gets the portfolios, the script will copy them and the Kelly Criterion-based portfolio into an internal database.
+Regardless of how it gets the portfolios, the script will copy them and the Kelly Criterion-based portfolio into an internal database.

 * Lastly, the script will display up to six of the portfolios the computer generates or you provide, along with the Kelly Criterion-based one.
 After